JCPinckney/personal-website/content/workingpapers/womens_march/index.md

 #   Otherwise, set `slides: ""`.
 # slides: example
 ---
+**Under Review**

 ## **Abstract**
-The Women’s March on Washington and its over 600 sister marches were likely the single largest day of protest in American history, and were followed by a wave of political organizing that re-invigorated progressive politics after the 2016 election of President Donald Trump.
-Yet to what degree can we attribute the emergence of this Anti-Trump “Resistance” to the Women’s Marches themselves?
-Do public protests such as the Women’s March truly change political outcomes or do they simply reflect underlying public opinion?
-There is a growing literature arguing that protest has important effects independent of its endogenous relationship to public opinion.
-In this paper, I test this argument on the scale of the Women’s March.
-I instrument Women’s March participation using rainfall data from the day of the march and measure the effects of instrumented march size on two dependent variables: the creation of “Indivisible” groups, and the shift towards Democratic congressional candidates in the 2018 elections.
-I find that the instrumented size of Women’s March protests significantly increased both dependent variables.
-These findings provide strong evidence that the Women’s Marches were a significant transformative event in American politics, with real political consequences, and speak to the power of peaceful protest as a social movement tactic.
+Do protests impact politics?
+Many scholars argue they do, but disagree about their mechanisms of impact, with some arguing protests must disrupt to have impact while other focus on protest’s processes of political activation.
+Findings on protest’s political impact from prior literature also often suffer from endogeneity problems that make it difficult to tease out causal relationships.
+In this article, I provide a rigorous test of the political impact of protest in a case that allows for further insight into the mechanisms for protest’s impact: the 2017 Women’s March in the United States.
+I test the impact of the Women’s March using detailed geo-coded data on local marches’ size and location.
+To isolate the Marches’ effects I employ an instrumental variables analysis, instrumenting march size with precipitation and temperature data.
+I measure the effects of instrumented march size on three variables: the creation of “Indivisible” groups, donations to Democratic politicians, and 2018 election Democratic vote share.
+I find the Women’s March had a significant positive effect on all three dependent variables.
+These findings provide strong evidence that protests can have significant political impacts, even when they involve no disruption.